The Alexandra Practice Privacy Notice

 - let you have a copy of the information in an intelligible form

-If you would like to make a ‘subject access request’, please contact the practice manager in writing.
+If you would like to make a ‘subject access request’, please contact the Practice, providing consent in writing.
 Please note that only excessive or repetitive requests which are not justified will be charged for, from the 25th May 2018.

 Change of Details